 How old is she?
 You will have to ask her.

 This morning was an adventure.
 As we were all getting ready for school and work my five-year-old decided that she wasn’t going to tell her mother “Happy Birthday” because Miranda had received her presents on Saturday (when her mom came to visit).
 Well, that just wasn’t going to do.
 I told our lovely daughter that she needed to tell her mother “Happy Birthday” and “I love you” and like it!
 So, that’s how the morning started.
 It was quite entertaining.

 I am terrible at gift choosing.
 And, I hope I am getting better at letting her know what she means to me.
 But, today I will do what I do best write.

-I was thinking about this this morning.
+I was thinking this morning.
 Miranda and I are getting to the point where we have known each other for half of our lives.
-Next, year we will have known each other longer than having not known each other.
+Next year we will have known each other longer than having not known each other.
 That is a crazy idea.
 We have seen a lot together.
 We have walked through some difficult times in that period of time.
 We have seen some amazing miracles as well.
 I will not pretend that everything has turned out as we planned, but I am glad that we made it through each moment together.